 We conduct business globally and as a result, file income tax returns in the United States and in various state and foreign jurisdictions.
 In the normal course of business, we are subject to examination by taxing authorities throughout the world, including such major jurisdictions as the United States, Australia, Canada, Germany, Netherlands and United Kingdom.
-Our Federal income tax return for the year ended March 31, 2011 is currently under audit.
-Our German subsidiary's income tax returns for the fiscal years ended March 31, 2006 through March 31, 2011 are currently under audit by the German tax authorities.
-The following table summarizes the tax years in the major tax jurisdictions that remain subject to income tax examinations by tax authorities as of March 31, 2014.
+Our French branch of our Netherland's subsidiary is currently under audit for the fiscal years ended March 31, 2004 through March 31, 2014 by the French tax authorities.
+The following table summarizes the tax years in the major tax jurisdictions that remain subject to income tax examinations by tax authorities as of March 31, 2015.
 The years subject to income tax examination in our foreign jurisdictions cover the maximum time period with respect to these jurisdictions.
 Due to NOL carryforwards, in some cases the tax years continue to remain subject to examination with respect to such NOLs.

 Tax Jurisdiction Years Subject to Income Tax Examination

-U.S. Federal 2004 - Present
+U.S. Federal 2005 - Present

 New Jersey 2002 - Present

-Foreign jurisdictions 2006 - Present
+Foreign jurisdictions 2004 - Present